NjoguMunyiri/js-ip3/README.md

 User can edit a question in the question page. user can delete a question in the question page. user can add an answer in the question page.

+Application displays a fire symbol for popular questions with five answers and more, and a snowflake symbol for questions with no answer